mchung94/protonj2-examples/README.md

 These will be named, durable queues where all messages are persistent.
 Then I can run many instances of each receiver, and they can split the work like a work queue.

+## Tutorial 6: RPC
+The Server implements a Fibonacci method.

+The client will:
+- Create an Integer argument to call the Fibonacci method with.
+- Create a UUID as a Correlation ID as a unique ID for each request.
+- Create a DynamicReceiver as a replyTo queue for the RPC Server to send the response to.
+- Send the message to the RPC server.
+- Wait for a response on the DynamicReceiver.
+- Check if the response has the same Correlation ID and print the result.

+The server will:
+- Receive Message<Integer> with the argument to call the Fibonacci method.
+- Calculate the Fibonacci number as a Message<Integer> response, and set the Correlation ID it received from the incoming message, to the response message.
+- Send the response to the replyTo queue.